pyeventsourcing/esdbclient/README.md

 ## Catch-up subscriptions

-A "catch-up" subscription can be used to receive events that have already been recorded in the database, and also events that are recorded subsequently.
+A "catch-up" subscription can be used to receive events that have already been recorded in the database, and events that are recorded subsequently.
+A catch-up subscription can be used by an event-processing component that processes recorded events with "exactly-once" semantics.

-The `subscribe_all_events()` method starts a catch-up subscription that can receive all events in the database.
-The `subscribe_stream_events()` method starts a catch-up subscription that can receive events from a specific stream.
+The `subscribe_to_all()` method starts a catch-up subscription that can receive all events in the database.
+The `subscribe_to_stream()` method starts a catch-up subscription that can receive events from a specific stream.
+Both methods return a "catch-up subscription" object, which is a Python iterator.
+Recorded events can be obtained by iteration.
+Recorded event objects obtained in this way are instances of the `RecordedEvent` class.

-The `subscribe_all_events()` and `subscribe_stream_events()` methods both return a "read response" iterator, much like `iter_stream_events()` and `read_all_events()`.
-The difference is the "read response" iterator returned for a catch-up subscription does not automatically stop when there are no more recorded events to be returned, but instead blocks on getting the next event until further events are recorded in the database.
-These subsequently recorded events will then be streamed to the iterator, which will then continue.
-Like `read_all_events()`, the returned "read response" has a `stop()` method which will cancel the streaming gRPC operation and cause the "read response" iterator to stop.
+A "catch-up subscription" iterator will not automatically stop when there are no more events to be returned, but instead the iteration will block until new events are subsequently recorded in the database.
+Any subsequently recorded events will then be immediately streamed to the client, and the iteration will then continue.
+The streaming of events, and hence the iteration, can be stopped by calling the `stop()` method on the "catch-up subscription" object.

-Like with `read_stream_events()` and `read_all_events()`, the recorded event objects received from a catch-up subscription are instances of the `RecordedEvent` class.
+Before the "catch-up subscription" object is returned to the caller, the client will firstly obtain a "confirmation" response from the server, which allows the client to detect that both the gRPC connection and the streaming gRPC call is operational.
+For this reason, the `subscribe_to_all()` and `subscribe_to_stream()` methods are both usefully decorated with the reconnect and retry decorators.
+However, once the method has returned, the decorators will have exited, and any exceptions that are raised due to connection issues whilst iterating over the subscription object will have to be handled by your code.

-### Subscribe all events
+### Subscribe to all events

-The`subscribe_all_events()` method can be used to start a catch-up subscription from which all events recorded in the database can be received.
+The`subscribe_to_all()` method can be used to start a catch-up subscription from which all events recorded in the database can be obtained in the order they were recorded.
+This method returns a "catch-up subscription" iterator.

-This method can be used by a downstream component that processes recorded events with exactly-once semantics.

-This method returns a "read response", from which recorded events can be obtained by iteration, including events that are recorded after all the recorded events have been received.
-Iterating over this "read response" object will therefore not stop, unless the `stop()` method of the "read response" object is called, or a connection issue occurs, or the returned object iterator object is deleted from memory.
+This method also has five optional arguments, `commit_position()`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, and `timeout`.

-This method has an optional `commit_position` argument, which can be used to specify a commit position from which to subscribe.
-The default value is `None`, which means the subscription will operate from the first recorded event in the database.
+The optional `commit_position` argument specifies a commit position.
+The default value of `commit_position` is `None`, which means the catch-up subscription will start from the first recorded event in the database.
 If a commit position is given, it must match an actually existing commit position in the database.
-The recoded events that are obtained will not include the event recorded at that commit position.

-This method also has four other optional arguments, `filter_exclude`, `filter_include`, `filter_by_stream_name`, and `timeout`.
+Only events recorded after that position will be obtained.

 The optional `filter_exclude` argument is a sequence of regular expressions that specifies which recorded events should be returned.
 This argument is ignored